 The session key will be used to encrypt the entire session.
 The public and private key pairs used for this part of the procedure are completely separate from the SSH keys used to authenticate a client to the server.

-The basis of this procedure for classic Diffie-Hellman is:
+The basis of this procedure for classic Diffie-Hellman are:

+This process allows each party to equally participate in generating the shared secret, which does not allow one end to control the secret.
+It also accomplishes the task of generating an identical shared secret without ever having to send that information over insecure channels.
 The shared secret encryption that is used for the rest of the connection is called binary packet protocol.
-The above process allows each party to equally participate in generating the shared secret, which does not allow one end to control the secret.
-It also accomplishes the task of generating an identical shared secret without ever having to send that information over insecure channels.

 The generated secret is a symmetric key, meaning that the same key used to encrypt a message can be used to decrypt it on the other side.
 The purpose of this is to wrap all further communication in an encrypted tunnel that cannot be deciphered by outsiders.